 When children play, they develop their knowledge of themselves and others, learn to make sense of the world around them, and learn to communicate with peers and adults.
 As children grow and develop, play changes, but the importance of it remains.
 There are a number of ways that educators and other adults can support play for various ages of young learners.
-But first, you need to understand how it evolves.

 Loose parts is a term that we often see in early childhood articles these days.
 While that specific term may not have always been in use, the idea behind it is not new.
 Loose parts are objects that children can move around and combine or arrange in many different ways.
 While many people prefer to use natural materials as loose parts, manmade materials can also work very well.
 Some popular loose parts include rocks, shells, twigs, leaves, cardboard tubes, jar lids, boxes, bits of ribbon, and more.
 Any materials that are intriguing to children and offer many possibilities for play will work.